caglanakpinar/qwen_customized_with_tiny_lora/README.md

-  steps, reversed sign at 7500, then tied at zero for 16000, so at 26-30 generation samples that metric is too noisy to select checkpoints on — select on eval_loss (once verified clean of split overlap), and confirm code behaviour on the 100-case smoke test rather than on the eval's code-valid rate.
+  steps, reversed sign at 7500, then tied at zero for 16000, so at 26-30 generation samples that metric is too noisy to select checkpoints on — select on eval_loss (once verified clean of split overlap), and confirm code behaviour on the 100-case smoke test rather than on the eval's code-valid rate. `layer_expand`'s run 7 is excluded from this comparison pending its own, more urgent leakage check above.
 This is a specific-to-this-setup result, not a general claim about TinyLoRA — see the [TinyLoRA paper](https://arxiv.org/abs/2602.04118) for the regime (larger models, GRPO/RL) where its parameter efficiency is shown to pay off.